noteduard33/telegram-remove-background-bot/README.md

 Video Tutorial
 --------------

-For a visual guide, check out my YouTube video on how to run this bot: YouTube Tutorial
+For a visual guide, check out my YouTube video on how to run this bot: (https://youtu.be/yNhMg4pVEfw?si=9xyeOOy8eC39FRJr)

 How to Use the Telegram Remove Background Bot
 ---------------------------------------------